'Involuntary' part-timers may be here to stay, Fed study shows

-SAN FRANCISCO (Reuters) - Millions of U.S. workers keen on full-time work but stuck in part-time gigs may find their job woes persist no matter how long the Federal Reserve keeps interest rates near zero, a study published Monday by the San Francisco Fed suggests.
+SAN FRANCISCO, June 8 (Reuters) - Millions of U.S. workers keen on full-time work but stuck in part-time gigs may find their job woes persist no matter how long the Federal Reserve keeps interest rates near zero, a study published Monday by the San Francisco Fed suggests.

 The number of involuntary part-timers rose sharply after the recession, and in the years since has stayed relatively large even as the unemployment rate itself has dropped.